 8. Juicy Turkey Sandwich

 Turkey To Go has been on the Fairgrounds for over 60 years, crafting a juicy shredded turkey sandwich for Fairgoers.
 The meat juice soaks into the bun, making it slightly soggy and oh so good.
 You can add on your own barbecue sauce.
-They also offer toppings for a fee, but those aren’t worth the additional cost.
+They also offer toppings for a fee, but you don’t need them.

 Where: Turkey to Go, west side of DNR Building